 Mr Powell, the Muffin Man was a Clare trader; his photo is held by the Clare Ancient House Museum.
 This small gem of a building is owned by Clare Town Council, leased to The Landmark Trust who let it out for holidays lets and give one section free of charge to the Museum.

 The Ancient House in Clare is one of the finest examples of pargeting in the country.
 There’s another Ancient House in Ipswich, built in 1670, decorated with scenes from the four continents as then known.
-Our Ancient House is much older, dating from the 14C, but its pargeting may have been about the same date as Ipswich’s.
-It was given to the town in 1938 by an important local businessman Charles Byford, whose descendants are still local landowners, still giving today, most recently to the Clare Castle Country Park Trust.
+Our Ancient House is much older, dating from the 14th century, but its pargeting may have been about the same date as Ipswich’s.
+It was given to the town in 1938 by an important local businessman Charles Byford, whose descendants are still local landowners.

 Entrance is only £1 for adults; free for children up to 16 and Friends of the Museum.
 Unfortunately there is no wheelchair access.
 Open in the season (Easter to end of September):